Alternative terms for free software: Open-source software

-In 1998 the term "open-source software" (abbreviated "OSS") was coined as an alternative for "free software".
+In 1998 the term "open-source software" (abbreviated "OSS") was coined as an alternative to "free software".
 There were several reasons for the proposal of a new term.
-On one hand a group from the free software ecosystem perceived the Free Software Foundation's attitude on propagandizing the "free software" concept as "moralising and confrontational", which was also associated with the term.
+On the one hand a group from the free software ecosystem perceived the Free Software Foundation's attitude toward propagandizing the "free software" concept as "moralising and confrontational", which was also associated with the term.
 In addition, the "available at no cost" ambiguity of the word "free" was seen as discouraging business adoption, as also the historical ambiguous usage of the term "free software".
 In a 1998 strategy session in California, "open-source software" was selected by Todd Anderson, Larry Augustin, Jon Hall, Sam Ockman, Christine Peterson, and Eric S. Raymond.
 Richard Stallman had not been invited.
 The session was arranged in reaction to Netscape's January 1998 announcement of a source code release for Navigator (as Mozilla).
 Those at the meeting described "open source" as a "replacement label" for free software, and the Open Source Initiative was soon-after founded by Eric Raymond and Bruce Perens to promote the term as part of "a marketing program for free software".
 The Open Source Definition is used by the Open Source Initiative to determine whether a software license qualifies for the organization's insignia for open source software.
 The definition was based on the Debian Free Software Guidelines, written and adapted primarily by Bruce Perens.
 Perens did not base his writing on the four freedoms of free software from the Free Software Foundation, which were only later available on the web.
 According to the OSI, Stallman initially flirted with the idea of adopting the open source term.